|

 Corequisite: BIO 212L Ecology Laboratory

-Credits: 4 Cross-listed ENV 212 Hours 3 Class Hours, 3 Laboratory Hours Course Profile Learning Outcomes of the Course:
+Credits: 4 Cross-listed ENV 212 Hours 3 Lecture Hours, 3 Laboratory Hours Course Profile Learning Outcomes of the Course:

 Upon successful completion of this course the student will be able to: